ykozlovFivePro/appium-abra-driver/docs/installation/index.md

 You should see some output that includes a line like this:

 ```
-[Appium] XCUITestDriver has been successfully loaded in 0.789s
+[Appium] AbraXCUITestDriver has been successfully loaded in 0.789s
 ```

 Once you have installed the driver and confirmed it works, you should continue with